Codecademy/docs/content/css/concepts/typography/terms/text-indent/text-indent.md

 ## Definition

-The `text-indent` property indents (leaves empty space) the first line in a text-block.
+Indents (leaves empty space) the first line in a text-block.

 ## Syntax